Tools Support

 Cargo Insurance Do You Need It?

-Your container ship hits rough seas, your air freight pallet gets dropped, or your truck is in an accident.
-Without cargo insurance, the carrier's liability covers a fraction of your goods' value.
-Here's everything you need to know to make the right decision.
+Summary: Your container ship hits rough seas.
+Your air freight pallet gets dropped.
+Your truck is in a crash.
+Without cargo insurance, the carrier's liability covers only a small slice of what your goods are worth.
+Here's what you need to know to make the right call.

 What Is Cargo Insurance?

-Cargo insurance protects the owner of goods against financial loss if the cargo is damaged, lost, or stolen during international or domestic transit.
-It covers risks that the carrier's standard liability does not — which is almost everything beyond basic negligence.
+Cargo insurance shields the owner of goods from money loss if the cargo gets damaged, lost, or stolen while in transit, at home or abroad.
+It covers risks that a carrier's basic liability does not, which is almost everything beyond plain negligence.

-Without cargo insurance, you're relying on carrier liability limits that are shockingly low: about $500 per package for ocean freight (under the Hague-Visby Rules) and $9.07 per pound for domestic US trucking.
-That means a $50,000 shipment of electronics lost at sea might only get you $500 in carrier compensation.
+Skip cargo insurance, and you must lean on carrier liability limits that run shockingly low: about $500 per package for ocean freight under the Hague-Visby Rules, and $9.07 per pound for US trucking.
+That means a $50,000 shipment of electronics lost at sea might net you just $500 in carrier pay.

 Carrier Liability vs Cargo Insurance